ballerina-platform/ballerina-distribution/examples/mysql-query-column-mapping/mysql_query_column_mapping.md

 This BBE demonstrates how to use the MySQL client for query operations with advanced mapping for column names.

+This BBE is written in the context of an artist microservice.

 > **Tip**: Checkout [`ballerinax/mssql`](https://central.ballerina.io/ballerinax/mssql), [`ballerinax/postgresql`](https://central.ballerina.io/ballerinax/postgresql), [`ballerinax/oracledb`](https://central.ballerina.io/ballerinax/oracledb), [`ballerinax/java.jdbc`](https://central.ballerina.io/ballerinax/java.jdbc) for other supported database clients.

 ::: code mysql_query_column_mapping.bal :::